23 May 2014 by Anna Staford

 A typical Easter lunch in France would consist of oeufs de caille sur son nid de roquette (quail eggs on arugula greens) or celeriac remoulade (celery salad), gigot d’agneau (roasted leg of lamb with green beans and other spring vegetables), plateau de fromages (cheese platter) and nid de pâques (“nest cake”).

-Celebrate Bastille Day, Christmas and Easter by experiencing the culture and traditions of France.
+Celebrate Bastille Day, Christmas and Easter by experiencing the customs and traditions in France.
 Explore the heritage of this country through Brittany crêpes, Reims champagne and Provençal melons.
 Make that trip to France with the security of one of Globelink’s travel insurance policies for your safety and peace of mind.